Norwegian Wood

 Halfway through that week I managed to cut my palm open on a piece

 of broken glass.
-I hadn't noticed that one of the glass partitions in a
+I hadn't noticed that one of the glass partitions

 record shelf was cracked.
 I could hardly believe how much blood